MK2112/nn-zero-to-hero-notes/G002 - How I Use LLMs/G002 - How I Use LLMs.md

     <img src="./img/Claude_Book_Chapter_Summary.png" style="width: 500px; height: auto;" />
 </center>

-And with that you can head into reading the actual chapter as you now already know what to look out for.
+And with that, you can head into reading the actual chapter as you now already know what to look out for.

 > [!NOTE]
 > LLMs with file upload or just large context windows can make reading a lot more efficient, accessible and retainable.
 It's a good idea to experiment with different LLMs to see which one best fits your needs.

 ### Program Execution

-Some LLMs can generate code to solve complex programming or calculation problems, request execution of this code in a sandboxed environment, and then incorporate the results into their responses.
+Some LLMs may even generate code to solve complex programming or calculation problems, request execution of this code in a sandboxed environment, and then incorporate the results into their response generation.

 <center>
     <img src="./img/ChatGPT_Math_Python_Execution.png" style="width: 500px; height: auto;" />
 </center>

 The LLM literally pauses execution until the program's result is available, then continues to incorporate the result.
 Note that not all LLMs that support tool use also support program execution.
-Currently, program execution is supported by ChatGPT and Claude 3.7.
+Currently, program execution is supported by ChatGPT and Claude.

-Although [xAI states](https://x.ai/blog/grok-3) that Grok 3 indeed supports program execution as a tool, Grok 3 currently (March 2025) seems to not apply any program execution for our example, leading to a mess up in calculation:
+Although [xAI states](https://x.ai/blog/grok-3) that Grok 3 indeed supports program execution as a tool, Grok 3 currently (March 2025) seems to not apply any program execution for our example, leading to a mess-up in calculation:

 <center>
     <img src="./img/Grok_Math_Miscalculation.png" style="width: 500px; height: auto;" />
 </center>

-Where ChatGPT used the programming language Python to resolve the calculation, Claude 3.7 resorts to using JavaScript:
+Where ChatGPT used the programming language Python to resolve the calculation, Claude resorts to using JavaScript:

 <center>
     <img src="./img/Claude_Math_JS_Execution.png" style="width: 500px; height: auto;" />